Hay Fever vs Cold: Key Differences and Treatments

 4. Lifestyle Adjustments: Closing windows during pollen season, using air purifiers, and showering after being outdoors.

-For severe or persistent cases, a Private GP in London can provide personalised advice, prescribe stronger medications, or recommend allergy testing.
+For severe or persistent cases, your GP can provide personalised advice and prescribe stronger medications.
+Allergy testing can also help confirm whether an allergy is the cause.

 Cold Treatments